moonbit-community/moonbit-overlay/README.md

 ## Inspiration
-the moonbit-overlay is inspired by [rust-overlay](https://github.com/oxalica/rust-overlay).
+The moonbit-overlay is heavily inspired by [rust-overlay](https://github.com/oxalica/rust-overlay).